objetos/q_p5fx/create_quadrille/create_quadrille_string.md

 title: "createQuadrille(string)"
 ---

-Creates a quadrille and fills its cells using the characters from the provided `string`.
-The number of columns in the quadrille matches the length of the string.
+Creates a quadrille and fills its cells using the characters from the provided `string` — one column per character, counted as Unicode code points, so an emoji like `👽` occupies a single cell (even though its UTF-16 `.length` is 2).

 ## Example

-{{< p5-global-iframe quadrille="true" width="625" height="125" >}}
+{{< p5 quadrille="true" >}}
 'use strict';
 let quadrille;